nithinsivaku/EntityLinker/README.md

 1. You will see the F1 Measure for DBpedia Spotlight against TREC-CAR dataset in the command window

 # jar issue
-If you are facing issues with Maven build.
-Then i have placed the jar in the repository.
-You can directly run the jar by typing java -jar EntityLinkerTools-0.0.1-SNAPSHOT-jar-with-dependencies.jar "path/to/corpus"
+If you are facing issues with Maven build, I have placed the jar in the repository.
+You can directly execute the jar by typing java -jar EntityLinkerTools-0.0.1-SNAPSHOT-jar-with-dependencies.jar "path/to/corpus"

 # Update
 will modify Tagme tool soon.
+and more results set comming.